Public Health Impacted By Critical Communications

 Once a situation escalates into a crisis, things start moving pretty fast.
 It’s incredibly easy to get caught up in the moment, and emotions will be running high as everyone mobilizes to try to solve the problem.
 Remind yourself that you’ve done the hard work ahead of time to get your crisis plan in place, so you should have everything you need to get through the incident.
 Keeping a steady head is essential in making clear decisions and moving quickly.

-Put yourself in the shoes of your customers or employees.
-How frustrating is it when you have to wait for answers or information?
-Make sure you’re communicating updates as quickly as possible.
-For product incidents, that means getting a status page up ASAP with information about the situation.
-Just knowing that someone is on it is often enough to assuage some anxiety during a crisis.
+Communicate updates as quickly as possible.
+For product incidents, that means getting a status page up on your website about the situation.
+Just knowing that someone is on it is often enough to reduce some anxiety during a crisis.

 Also, commit to how often you’ll report updates, such as every hour or by the end of the day.
 Making that commitment will keep things moving on your end and should also provide some comfort for the folks waiting for your response.